bloominstituteoftechnology/node-api3-guided-solution/README.md

 Test with the endpoints with missing bodies.

-## OPTIONAL IF TIME PERMITS: Write Error Handling Middleware
+## Write Error Handling Middleware (Optional - 10 minutes remaining)

 Use the content on TK to introduce how error handling middleware works. **Emphasize that order matters**, error handling middleware can catch errors that happen on all route handlers and middleware that precede it.